edbennett/performant-numpy/setup.md

   <p>
-    In this lesson, we will use Python with the Numpy and Numba libaries, and we will interact with Python via the <a href="https://jupyter.org/">Jupyter notebook</a>Jupyter notebook interface, a programming environment that runs in a web browser.
+    In this lesson, we will use Python with the Numpy and Numba libaries, and we will interact with Python via the <a href="https://jupyter.org/">Jupyter notebook</a> interface, a programming environment that runs in a web browser.
 	You can install each of these by hand, but we would recommend that you download <a href="https://www.anaconda.com/distribution/">Anaconda</a>,
     an all-in-one installer including all these prerequisites.